Chesterrfoo/Threat-Modelling-Risk-Analysis/README.md

 This repository contains three security demonstrations developed for a cybersecurity project focusing on the risk analysis and protection of an IoT/Smart Device company.
 The goal of this repository is to showcase practical implementations of critical security controls that address real threats identified through threat modelling and detailed risk assessment.

-These demos simulate how an IoT provider like SmartHomeX can strengthen its security posture against credential theft, API abuse, firmware tampering, and device-level threats.
+These demos simulate how an IoT provider like Prime Technologies can strengthen its security posture against credential theft, API abuse, firmware tampering, and device-level threats.

 ---